rasql/godot/README.md

 - ziping an almost empty Godot project produces a 2.6 MB file
 - exporting with **Project > Pack Project as ZIP...** makes a 3 KB file
 - it does not contain the .godot file

+# Export to Github Pages

+- to export to Github pages